jean10m/Loan-Default-prediction/README.md

 - Experiment with ensemble methods like Random Forest and XGBoost
 - Integrate model into a Streamlit app or Power BI dashboard

----

-📂 See full code and analysis in `Loan_Default_Prediction.ipynb`